Industrial

 R.J.
 Liebe Athletic Lettering Company, a sewing manufacturing plant in southeast Corsicana, used Navarro County’s PACE program to finance $324,559 in high-efficiency retrofits for its 36,000 square foot building.

-PACIFIC ETHANOL, MADERA CA
+PACIFIC ETHANOL, MADERA, CA

 Pacific Ethanol, Inc. (NASDAQ:PEIX), a leading US producer and marketer of low-carbon renewable fuels, used $10 million in PACE funding to purchase and install a 5 MW photovoltaic (PV) power system at its ethanol plant.
 This project is the first ever commercial solar electricity system at a US ethanol plant and the largest solar PV system to be funded through PACE.